Our Lady of the Cape Primary School, Dunsborough

 The first steering committee was established in 1995 and became the Interim School Board.
 The first chairperson was Mr Ray Davern who worked extremely hard in establishing the school.
 Ray sadly passed away in 2001 however he has left us with a wonderful legacy.

-Since 1995 the various school boards have provided excellent support for the school and saw three stages of our Capital Development Plan through to fruition.
+Since 1995 the governing bodies have provided excellent support for the school and saw eight stages of our Capital Development Plan through to fruition by 2024.

 The School Name